cdsittampalam/documentation/docs/Deposit & Withdraw.md

 You can also view more details of the withdrawal address including:

-*   the name given to the address
+*   the name given to the receiving wallet address

-*   the type of asset of the address

-*   the alphanumeric address string
+*   the alphanumeric address string of the address

-*   details of the trade initiator that created the address
+*   details of the trade initiator that created the address (including email address and alias).

 *   the date in which the address creation was initiated

 *   the expiry date for approval

-1. Tap on the notification on your phone.
-The Withdrawal screen shows.

 2. To approve, tap **Approve**.

 3. To reject, tap **Reject**.

-For the action you select, you sign in with your biometric features and 6-digit passcode, and tap confirm in the confirmation screens.
+For the action you select, you thenn sign in with your biometric features and 6-digit passcode, and tap confirm in the confirmation screens.

 ### Set Up a Withdrawal Transaction